FAQs & Commonly Asked Questions about Plastic Surgery

-- It’s usually best to plan for your surgery so you can arrange time off from your normal activities so you can rest, recover and heal properly.
+- It’s usually best to plan for your surgery so you can arrange time off from your normal activities.
+You will need the time off to, rest, recover and heal properly.

 There are mandatory wait times, however, so if you have a specific date in mind, please get in touch with us as soon as possible to help you schedule your Cosmetic & Plastic Surgery to best meet your scheduling preferences.

-Sometimes your Surgeon may have a month to six month waiting period for surgery; so it pays to get your desired surgery date booked as far in advance as possible, especially if you NEED to have surgery on a specific week or time of year (over Christmas or school holidays, for example).
+Sometimes your Surgeon may have a month to six month waiting period for surgery; so it pays to get your surgery date booked as far in advance as possible.
+Especially if you NEED to have surgery on a specific week or time of year (over Christmas or school holidays, for example).

 There are also mandatory waiting periods or cooling-off periods (see next question).

 - There is a mandatory cooling-off period for some procedures.

 - Insured patients or medically necessary procedures may incur delays:

 - patients may need to seek permission or assess coverage and/or

 - provide extensive documentation and photographs in order to apply for rebates from Medicare and Insurance companies for some procedures.